ExtendRealityLtd/VRTK/README.md

 The following script parameters are available:

-  * **Valid Target Color:** The colour of the beam and floor cursor are displayed using this colour when the beam end location is a valid floor such as a valid game object (e.g. not dead space).
-The colour uses the `Legacy Shaders/Transparent/Defuse` shader so translucent colours can be used for a better effect.
+  * **Pointer Hit Color:** The colour of the beam when it is colliding with a valid target.
+It can be set to a different colour for each controller.
-  * **Invalid Target Color:** The colour of the beam and floor cursor are displayed using this colour when the beam end location is not valid (i.e. the downward beam has not hit an object that can be teleported to).
+  * **Pointer Miss Color:** The colour of the beam when it is not hitting a valid target.
+It can be set to a different colour for each controller.
+  * **Show Play Area Cursor:** If this is enabled then the play area boundaries are displayed at the tip of the pointer beam in the current pointer colour.
+  * **Handle Play Area Cursor Collisions:** If this is ticked then if the play area cursor is colliding with any other object then the pointer colour will change to the `Pointer Miss Color` and the `WorldPointerDestinationSet` event will not be triggered, which will prevent teleporting into areas where the play area will collide.
+  * **Pointer Facing Axis:** The facing axis can also be set to match the direction the `[CameraRig`] Prefab is facing as if it is rotated then the beam will emit out of the controller at the wrong angle, so this setting can be adjusted to ensure the beam always projects forward.
   * **Pointer Length:** The length of the projected forward pointer beam, this is basically the distance able to point from the controller potiion.